 Leicester Square, London.
 Sat 13 Jul 2019

 As well as the chicken there was a large

 People meet at Leicester Square for The Vegan For Life Parade, a fun

-huge blow -up animals, as well as posters and banners.
+several huge blow -up animals, as well as posters and banners.

 I had to leave before the parade started.